brendanhasz/decision-tree/README.md

 # Usage
 [`python`](http://www.python.org/) is required to run the code.

+## Input format
+`builddt` and `applydt` take CSV (Comma Separated Value) formatted files.
+The first column in the training file is the class, and the other columns are the attributes.
+The test file should be the same, just without the first column of class data.  `applydt` outputs a file in the same format as the training data file.

+## Building a Decision Tree from training data
 To build a decision tree from training data, run

 ```bash
 $ python builddt.py train_data_filename dt_filename